How to dissociate File Types in Windows 7 and Vista.

-Windows 7 & Vista does not provide a GUI to dissociate file type extensions.
-But if you need to, you can do so using this portable utility.
+Windows OS does not provide a GUI to unassociate or dissociate file type extensions.
+But if you need to remove file associations, you can do so using this portable utility called Unassociate File Types.

-- Download unassoc.zip from link mentioned below, and save to Desktop
+Download unassoc.zip from the link mentioned below, and save it to Desktop.

 The Remove file association (User) button Removes the user-specific association (via the Open With dialog) for the chosen file type.
 Note that this button will remain dimmed if there is no user-specific association for the file type.